survivejs/react-book/manuscript/02_developing_with_webpack.md

 Even though this is nice, it's not useful for development.
 We can set up something better for development usage.

 T> Note that you can pass a custom template to `html-webpack-plugin`.
 In our case, the default template it uses is fine for our purposes for now.

+T> There are other little plugins, such as `html-webpack-plugin`, that you may find useful.
+For example [open-browser-webpack-plugin](https://www.npmjs.com/package/open-browser-webpack-plugin) allows you to open a browser automatically after Webpack is running.

 ## Setting Up `webpack-dev-server`